aviramdayan/CloudFlare-API-Update-A-AAAA-ipv4-ipv6/README.md

 ```
 * * * * * /bin/sh /{Path}/{FileName}
 ```
-but the problem that you will get the ipv4 or ipv6 of the server itself,
+but the problem that you will get the ipv4 or ipv6 of the Hosting server itself,
 <br>
 so better to GET your ipv4 or ipv6 - do it with "Task Scheduler" in windows or with "bash shell" - guide in the bottom.